Protects buildings and energy facilities from UAVs and ammunition: a unique mesh coating was created at PSU

 Existing methods of protection against UAVs have their limitations.
 Metal meshes are not suitable for protecting power lines due to the risk of electrical short circuits.

 The new development involves the use of synthetic materials to create a protective coating consisting of several layers of mesh fabric.
-The uniqueness of this solution lies in the fact that, due to the varying strength of the coating sections, a drone, upon encountering the mesh, will change its flight direction.
+The uniqueness of this solution lies in the fact that, due to the different strengths of the coating sections, a drone, when colliding with the mesh, will change its direction of flight.
 This will provide protection against both aircraft-type drones and ammunition dropped from them.

 The developed protective mesh is more affordable than existing analogues and can be manufactured in any size.
-It is easily transported and quickly deployed over objects.
+It is easy to transport and quickly deployed over objects.
 This makes it ideal for protecting high-voltage power lines and other energy facilities, as well as civilian vehicles and buildings.

-Earlier, www1.ru reported that new measures have been approved to protect transport infrastructure from UAVs.
+Earlier, www1.ru reported that approved new measures to protect transport infrastructure from UAVs.

-Why are modern drone defense systems ceasing to work?
+Why are modern drone protection systems ceasing to work?

-The most effective means against kamikaze drones has been invented in Russia
+The most effective means against kamikaze drones was invented in Russia

 A way to protect oil refineries from drone attacks has been found